 Basics of Lawn Care

 Doctors tell us that good eating habits and regular exercise is practising preventive medicine because these habits keep us healthy.
-The same is true for your lawn because by keep it healthy you eliminate conditions that are favourable for weds to grow and for disease to develop.
-As if you lawn grows thick ane healthy there is not space for weeds.
+The same is true for your lawn because by keeping it healthy you eliminate conditions that are favourable for weeds to grow and for disease to develop.
+And if your lawn grows thick and healthy there is no space for weeds.

 - Try to avoid mowing your lawn when it is wet as this can result in an uneven cut.